robin0800/manjaro-tools/README.md

     -h                 This help
 ~~~

-Example: build xfce iso profile for both arches and branch testing on x86_64 build system:
+* build xfce iso profile for both arches and branch testing on x86_64 build system

 ~~~
 buildiso -p xfce -a i686 -b testing
 ~~~

 for x86_64 and testing

 ~~~
 buildiso -p xfce -b testing
 ~~~

 The branch can be defined also in manjaro-tools.conf, but a manual parameter will always override conf settings.

 <li>Special parameters</li>